mik-tf/tutor-k3s/README.md

 ## Prerequisites

 - A running K3s cluster deployed with the tfgrid-k3s project
-- Python 3.6+ installed on your local machine
+- Python 3.8+ installed on your local machine
 - kubectl installed on your local machine
-- Ansible 2.9+ installed on your local machine
+- Ansible 2.12+ installed on your local machine
+- At least 4GB of RAM and 2 CPU cores available on your K3s cluster

 ## Installation and Setup